 Estimates the exterior camera model and interior camera model from the EXIF header of the raw image and refines the camera models.
 The model is then applied to the mosaic dataset with an option to use a tool-generated, high-resolution digital surface model (DSM) to achieve better orthorectification.

-Computes the control points between the mosaic dataset and the reference image.
+Creates the control points between the mosaic dataset and the reference image.
 The control points can then be used in conjunction with tie points to compute the adjustments for the mosaic dataset.

 Computes the fiducial coordinates in image and film space for each image in a mosaic dataset.

 Computes the tie points between overlapped mosaic dataset items.
-The tie points can then be used to compute the adjustments for the mosaic dataset.
+The tie points can then be used to compute the block adjustments for the mosaic dataset.

 Computes 3D points from stereo pairs and outputs a point cloud as a set of LAS files.